Milan, an almost Perfect City Trip

 Finally after minutes of walking we arrived in Castello Sforzesco or Sforza Castle, pride of Milan.

-Was built-in 15th century and after its completion it was considered as one of Europe’s largest citadel.
+Was built-in 15th century and after its completion, considered as one of Europe’s largest citadel.
 Later became the houses several of the city’s museums and art collections.

 Inside of the Castelo complex is very huge there’s a lot of space and couple of museums that I can’t even count. it includes: